mrkaleArduinoLib/gbj_appthingsboard/README.md

 * [Handlers](#handlers)

 ## Interface
-The methods in bold are virtual methods and should be implemented in a project specific libraries.
+The methods in bold are virtual methods and should be implemented in a project specific library.

 * [gbj_appthingsboard()](#gbj_appthingsboard)
 * [callbacks()](#callbacks)